aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ### Appendix D.iv: Our assessment plan (conclusion)

 In this demonstration we have:
-- Created an AP linked with assessor information and linked it back to a system described in a SSP.
+- Created an AP, added assessor information, and linked to the system SSP.
 - Staged information about activities and their steps in the `<local-definitions`>.
 - Scoped the assessment's controls, system, and activity scope involved in the `<reviewed-controls>`, `<assessment-subject>`, and `<task>` respectively.

-✅ We have now documented our assessment in the AP and it is considered *valid*.
+✅ We have now documented our assessment plans and the AP is *valid*.

 [⏪ Back to the presentation](#our-assessment-plan)